MADISON

 Madison walked beside the wagon, her hand occasionally touching the Sword of Fury's hilt.
 The sword sat heavier today than it had during the trials.
 Or maybe she was just more tired.

 Puli broke the silence first.
-He always did.
-It was one of the things Madison loved about him—the way he couldn't let a silence stretch past its natural life without doing something about it.
+He always did—he couldn't let one stretch past its natural life without doing something about it.

 "So," he said, falling into step beside Rovan.
 "Where are you from?
 Before all this."